Scotland A national rugby union team: Scotland 'A'

 The 'A' side was launched as the second senior men's side in 1990, with the intention of giving a more formal step up to international rugby.

 The Scotland 'A' side and Scotland 'B' side ran concurrently between 1990 and 1992; and are not regarded as similar.
 Indeed, players like Ian Corcoran, Douglas Wyllie and Damian Cronin have both Scotland 'A' and Scotland 'B' caps.

 The 'A' side is used as an official 'capture' side for securing residency or otherwise qualified players for Scotland's international selection.
 Unlike the Scotland 'B' side there is no bar on fully-capped players playing for the 'A' side, although fully capped players are usually restricted to a few in the squad selection; primarily to provide leadership to the other players.

 Before the professional era, Scotland 'A' played against touring national sides from the southern hemisphere.

 Current squad

-Gregor Townsend named a 23 man 'A' squad to face Chile on 25 June 2022.
+Peter Horne named a 23 man 'A' squad to face Chile on 23 November 2024, captained by Stafford McDowall.

-Despite the history of rugby links between the two countries, this was the first ever rugby match between Scotland and Chile.

-Head Coach: Gregor Townsend

-Note: Bold denotes internationally capped players.
+Note: Caps listed are full international caps.